MaxHenneberg/agata/README.md

 The following points must be observed in order to start the individual services correctly:
 - Java 8 is required to start the Corda nodes
 - Docker is necessary to start the containers for the API and the frontend
-- Postman is helpful to test a sample flow using the attached collection and the steps listed below
+- Postman is helpful to test a sample flow using the uploaded collection and the steps listed below

 ### Installing